vain0x/milone-lang/docs/internals/glossary.md

 - lit (literal)
     - A kind of token and expression that represent a specific value.
 - mul (multiplication)
+- NameRes (name resolution)
+    - Particular pass
+- ns (namespace)
+    - (In NameRes) Set of symbols as children of other symbol.
+- NsOwner (namespace owner)
+    - (In NameRes) Reference of a symbol that owns a namespace.
 - op (operator)
     - Note: avoid using "op" for operation that is unrelated to operator.
 - opt (optional)
     - Note: Variable name `xOpt` indicates `option<T>` type.
 - param (parameter)
     - Note that `params` is keyword in F#.
 Use `paramList` or something.
+- symbol
+    - Token that denotes to a defined entity (such as variables and types).
+    - Value to identify a defined entity, similar to ID.
 - qual (qualifier)
     - Non-last segment of path of name.
 - ref (reference)